Reviews You Can Rely On

 Versatility

 We really enjoy the slightly muted color choices of the Weatherman.
 We think this helps mitigate over-exposure when it's really sunny out (to a certain degree), but it also provides a bright pop on gloomy days.
-At the time of this review, there were several other solid colors to choose from, from the more unassuming darks to other brights, like the color red.
-All of them still have silver reflective hems, which offer a nice and all-the-more unique accent.
+At the time of this review, several other solid colors were available to choose from, ranging from the more subdued darks to other bright colors, such as red.
+All of them still have silver reflective hems, which offer a nice and all the more unique accent.
 Too, having a small stash pocket is fun, and the logo design isn't overwhelming, either.
-With these added perks, versatility is above average, in our opinion.
+With these added perks, our opinion is that versatility is above average.

 weatherman collapsible - the weatherman collapsible was also fairly bright in the sun, but...